MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-collection-storage-limits.md

 # Manage site storage limits in SharePoint in Microsoft 365

 The amount of SharePoint space your organization has is based on your number of licenses (see [SharePoint Limits](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits)).
 If you're a Global Administrator in Microsoft 365, you can [Add storage space for your subscription](/office365/admin/subscriptions-and-billing/add-storage-space) if you run out.

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+Using lower permissioned accounts helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## View the total and available storage space for your organization